DaveVanRijn/BudgetProWeb/README.md

 -Sorting on all tables<br>

 The application is currently being developed.
 This means it hasn't been fully tested yet so bugs and crashes may occur.

+The application requires a MySQL Database named budgetproweb!